 Web Service: What You Need to Know

-So, think of web applications as complete user interfaces, while web services are intended to be application components or "libraries" which can be used by other applications/programs.
+Think of web applications as complete user interfaces, while web services are intended to be application components or "libraries" which can be used by other applications and programs.

-Cost-wise, web services will be less costly to develop.
-The cost-savings come in by saving time by skipping the development of front-end user interface.
+Web services will be less costly to develop, as they save time because they skip the development of the front-end user interface.
 Keep in mind that it doesn't make it necessarily the better choice, though, if the long-range plan involves front-end development.

-Weigh the immediate needs and resources of the project against your future organizational needs.
-Consider the future and how scalable your business model is to poise your business for growth when you and your audience are ready.
+In order to determine whether web services or web applications are right for you, it’s important to weigh the immediate needs and resources of the project against your future organizational needs.
+Consider the future and how scalable your business model is for growth.

 Key Takeaway: If your application doesn't need a user interface, then lean towards creating a web service.
 If it needs a user interface, then create a web application.

-Progressive Data Services specializes in data management, web app development, and mailing services.
-Learn more about our professional web application offerings here.
+Progressive Data Services specializes in data management, web app development, and mailing services and are dedicated to helping you get the most out of your business.
+We can create custom, interactive, data-driven add-ons to augment and enhance your existing website’s capabilities with our professional web application services.
 Give us a call today at (248) 313-9120 to get started on your project right away.